stroiman/obsidian-frontmatter-smith/README.md

   - Add an element to a frontmatter array
 - _Value_ Contains instructions for evaluating a command.
 Possible options are
   - _Object_ - Generates key/value pairs, recursively evaluating values.
-	- _TextInput_ - Prompt the user for text input.
+	- _String input_ - Prompt the user for text input.
+	- _Number input_ - Prompt the user for number input.
 	- _Choice_ - Prompts the user for a choice from a set of options.
 	- _Constant_ - Provides a constant value